 Remap source paths

-supports remapping source paths prefixes as a best effort in all compiler generated
+rustc supports remapping source paths prefixes as a best effort in all compiler generated

 output, including compiler diagnostics, debugging information, macro expansions, etc.

-This is useful for normalizing build products, for example by removing the current directory out of the paths emitted into object files.
+This is useful for normalizing build products, for example, by removing the current directory out of the paths emitted into object files.

-The remapping is done via the --remap-path-prefix
+The remapping is done via the --remap-path-prefix flag and can be customized via the --remap-path-scope flag.

 --remap-path-prefix

-It takes a value of the form FROM=TO
+It takes a value of the form FROM=TO where a path prefix equal to FROM is rewritten

 The replacement is purely textual, with no consideration of the current system’s path separator.